 Bloomberg recently reported that the Centre for Economics and Business Research in London suggests that in 2032 (fourteen years), three of the four largest economies will be Asian — China, India, and Japan — and, BY THAT TIME, China will have overtaken the U.S. to hold the number one spot.

-That is unless of course, the U.S. implodes before that time – which will just speed up that timeline.
-I’ll discuss this part towards the end of the article.
-The point I am sharing here is the shift which has already begun.
+That is unless, of course, the U.S. implodes before that time – which will just speed up that timeline.
+I’ll discuss this part toward the end of the article.
+The point I am sharing here is the shift that has already begun.

 Another thing to keep in mind… is China’s new base in Djibouti and its global expansion.
-They are on the move and few seem to notice and even fewer seem to care.
-Of course, many simply haven’t been told about China’s heavy involvement in places like Africa, Afghanistan or even Pakistan.
+They are on the move, and few seem to notice, and even fewer seem to care.
+Of course, many simply haven’t been told about China’s heavy involvement in places like Africa, Afghanistan, or even Pakistan.
 This doesn’t seem like a big deal at first.
-It’s only when you realize they are positioning themselves to fill a void that it begins to makes sense.
+It’s only when you realize they are positioning themselves to fill a void that it begins to make sense.

 The situation with Russia is not old news.
-Every day we are seeing that we inch closer to a potential war.
+Every day we see that we inch closer to a potential war.
 That probably seems far-fetched for those not paying attention.
 Remember that wars are fought for power, money, and influence.
 A war with Russia would be no different.

 Robert Neller, a four-star general who currently serves as the 37th Commandant of the Marine Corps, recently told his Marines stationed in the Baltics that they should be prepared for a “big-ass fight” with a foreign adversary, perhaps Russia.
 I’m pretty sure he means it.

-According to the Military Times, the Marine Corps is spending $7 million on the winter equipment such as thousands of sets of new skis, boots and binding for scout snipers, reconnaissance Marines and infantry Marines.
-True, $7 million really isn’t a lot of money when you think about it but this is merely one publicly accessible example of many to help demonstrate a point.
-Think about why the US would invest in winter gear for some of our best soldiers if all of our supposed enemies are in the desert.
+According to the Military Times, the Marine Corps is spending $7 million on winter equipment, such as thousands of sets of new skis, boots, and binding for scout snipers, reconnaissance Marines, and infantry Marines.
+True, $7 million really isn’t a lot of money when you think about it, but this is merely one publicly accessible example of many to help demonstrate a point.
+Think about why the U.S. would invest in winter gear for some of our best soldiers if all of our supposed enemies were in the desert.